NCIP/gdc-docs/docs/API/Release_Notes/API_Release_Notes.md

 ### Known Issues and Workarounds

-* TARGET xls files currently assigned to incorrect Data Type and Platform.
-* When filtering cases in the Data Portal, values input by user are inappropriately multiplied by 365 for certain range facets.
-Example is Cigarettes per Day.
 * Use of non-ascii characters in token passed to Data Transfer Tool will produce incorrect error message "Internal server error: Auth service temporarily unavailable".
-* Some files are not linked to any cases.
 * Use of a decimal in an integer search field produces unexpected error.
 * Certain very long API requests will time out.
 It is recommended to break up into a series of smaller requests.